To me, everything you say and everything you do is PR.

 :: Providing crisis management advice and action plans.

-:: Recommending strategies to ensure appropriate audiences are reached.
+:: Recommending comprehensive strategies to ensure fitting audiences are reached.

 :: Shaping an organization’s functions of communication.